scssyworks/rollup-boilerplate/README.md

 ```

 # Commands
-"Rollup boilerplate" installs a ``create-library`` command for terminal.
-You can use this command to generate your specific project files.
-If you have installed ``rollup-boilerplate`` locally you need to use ``npx`` to run this command.
+To create a rollup project type ``create-library`` command on your local terminal.
+To get you started right away this command generates project files and install dependencies automatically.

 ```sh
 create-library --name testlibrary
 npx create-library --name testlibrary
 ```

-Rollup boilerplate generates <b>ready to publish</b> boilerplate and automatically installs required dependencies.
-It also includes an MIT license by default.<br>
+Rollup boilerplate also includes an MIT license.<br>

 # Publishing library